destoer/Cs2Jailbreak/README.md

 # SD TODO
 Waiting on player colour and respawn issues fixed for these

-Hide and Seek, Zombie
-Gun game, Laser wars
+Zombie, Gun game, Laser wars